holographicSol/communicator/README.md

 Communicator - Written by Benjamin Jack Cullen

 A Very Powerful Communications Tool - Project in early development.
-Project potentially discontinued due to security concerns if a user did not implement the Communicator effectively.
 Security is only as good as the implementation.

 Please use with caution and read the code if implementing the Communicator.
 The Communicator is experimental.